Lake Suguta: History

 Beginning 8,500 calibrated radiocarbon years ago, lake levels started to decrease and reached a lowstand of 312 m above sea level around 7,300 calibrated radiocarbon years ago.
 Lake levels after that point are uncertain but undoubtedly very low in comparison to the earlier Lake Suguta.
 In contrast, one date indicates that water levels were close to highstand around 6,700 years before present.
 Water levels around 8,250 - 5,000 years ago (when the African Humid Period ended) are unclear, but highstand ended latest around 5,200 years before present.
 The lake level drop between 8,700 and 8,200 years before present may be associated with the 8.2 kiloyear event, which is linked to drying elsewhere.

 A last lake stand 12 m above the lake floor occurred towards the end of the Medieval Warm Period.
-Presently, the site of Lake Suguta is occupied by a broad valley and Lake Logipi, which is fed by the Suguta River as well as ephemeral river and hot springs and whose surface varies from year to year.
+Presently, the site of Lake Suguta is occupied by a broad valley and Lake Logipi (also named Namakat or Lukula), which is fed by the Suguta River as well as ephemeral river and hot springs and whose surface varies from year to year.
+A second, ephemeral waterbody is found south of Logipi and merges with it during highstands: Lake Alablab.
 The area's arid climate is underscored by the scarce xerophytic vegetation and the occurrence of dunes.
 The valley flanks are more humid and feature deciduous woods.

 When the existence of a former lake in the Suguta Valley was first considered, it was proposed that Lake Suguta was originally part of Lake Turkana and dried up when volcanic activity separated both lakes; later it was determined that Lake Suguta existed long after the Suguta valley's separation from the Turkana basin.